WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 - Now that you've seen how to deploy your application live, it's time for you to push your project live.
 Since you've already created an application using `create-react-app`, you can skip that step.
 Before pushing live, you'll need to do a few minor adjustments to make everything look great.

-- By default, [React Router](https://github.com/reactjs/react-router) (not included) uses hash-based URLs like `https://example.com/index.html#/users/me/edit`.
+- By default, [React Router](https://github.com/reactjs/react-router) uses hash-based URLs like `https://example.com/index.html#/users/me/edit`.
 This is nice and easy when getting started with local development, but for a public app, you probably want real URLs like `https://example.com/users/me/edit`.

 </aside>